Great Barrier Reef Diving and Snorkeling#1 in Best Things To Do in Great Barrier Reef

-The best way to see the Great Barrier Reef is through a scuba mask, but it's no small feat to traverse the area's 5,000-plus dive spots.
-When choosing which regions to explore, consider your skill level, the amount of travel involved and the length of dive trips in that area.
-We've listed two of the most popular diving and snorkeling areas below:
+Many visitors say the Great Barrier Reef is best seen through a scuba mask, but it's no small feat to traverse the area's dive spots.
+When choosing which regions to explore, consider your skill level, the amount of travel involved and the trip length in that area.
+Two of the most popular diving and snorkeling locales are listed below:

 The Ribbon Reefs